EasyScience/EasyApp/EXAMPLES.md

 ### Integrated development environment (IDE)

 #### Qt Creator

+Qt Creator is a prefered IDE for developing the GUI in QML.
+It allows to run QML code in debug mode with breakpoints, preview changes to QML code in live mode, has build in documentation for QML modules, has QML code auto-completion, and more unique feature related to the QML code.

 * Download Qt Online Installer from [qt.io](https://www.qt.io/download-qt-installer-oss).
 More info at [doc.qt.io](https://doc.qt.io/qt-6/qt-online-installation.html).
 * Install Qt for desktop development using a custom installation that includes the following components: